Zachery-Liu/RedmiBook-8thGen-OpenCore-EFI/README.EN.md

  I am taking the old EFI modified from the previous version made by others, the original EFI [see here] [EFI].

- It seems that the original version is supported by gestures, maybe I messed it up, I hope some big brother can help me change it!

  ## Detailed configuration.